Aminah09/DSBDAL/README.md

 1. Create a review scrapper for any ecommerce website to fetch real time comments, reviews, ratings, comment tags, customer name using Python.<br>
 2. Develop a mini project in a group using different predictive models techniques to solve any real life problem.
-(Refer link dataset- https://www.kaggle.com/tanmoyie/us-graduate-schools- admissionparameters)
+(Refer link dataset- https://www.kaggle.com/tanmoyie/us-graduate-schools-admission-parameters)